roryp/sora2/FUTURE_IMAGE2VIDEO.md

-# Image2Video Feature (Coming Soon)
+# Image2Video Feature

-## Status: Not Yet Available in Azure
+## Status: ✅ AVAILABLE NOW

-The image2video feature is currently **coming soon** to Azure AI Foundry Sora-2 API.
-This document describes the planned functionality once it becomes available.
+The image2video feature is **now available** in the Azure OpenAI Sora-2 API through the `inpaint_items` parameter!
+This document describes how to use this feature.

-## Planned Features
+## Available Features

 ### 1. Image-to-Video Generation
 Generate a video starting from a still image: